P-Y-R-O-B-O-T/BASH/README.md

 > [!TIP]
 > * We should add `exit 0` at the end of script to tell the interpreter and console that it completed
-> * But when error occurs, we should exit the script using `exit 0`

 ### FUNCTIONS
 * Use in generous amount